Annual Martin and Doris Rosen Summer Symposium: Remembering the Holocaust

 24th Annual Martin and Doris Rosen Symposium

-This year’s theme, “Survivors”, honors those who continue to share their firsthand accounts and recognizes the subsequent generations now carrying their legacy forward.
-Survivor testimony remains at the heart of this work — not only offering participants the chance to learn from and engage with survivors directly, but also deepening understanding in ways no other form of education can.
+This year’s theme, “Survivors,” honors those who continue to share their firsthand accounts while recognizing the generations now carrying their legacy forward.
+Survivor testimony remains at the heart of this work—offering participants the opportunity to learn from and engage directly with survivors, and fostering a depth of understanding that no other form of education can provide.

 About the Rosen Summer Symposium